egidiusmengelberg/grandma2_colorpicker_plugin/README.md

 ## Further development

-When I have some more free time, I will further develop this plugin.
+Because I am a very busy high school student I haven't got much time to develop this plugin.
+I will put in time when I can!

 ### Next Features

-1. Automatically change the icon of each macro in the layout view --> If you know how this can be achieved via the commandline, please let me know by adding an Pull Request.
+1. Automatically change the icon of each macro in the layout view --> This is impossible because MA lighting does not support this.
 2. Making sure it works with different colors.
+3. An overall code cleanup